-Here’s the truth: Human beings are naturally negative.
+The truth is; Human beings are naturally negative.
 When you’re driving down the freeway and there’s a wreck, people will sit in a long line complaining about the people up ahead who are rubbernecking to get a look.
 But when those complainers get up there, they’re the ones doing the rubbernecking.
-This is why when you turn on the TV, you see negative news.
-It’s what people want to watch.
+This is why when you turn on the TV, you see that negative news is what people want to watch.

-Humans are that way, too.
 I don’t know why we’re that way, but negative gossip, sensational stories—that’s what people are attracted to.
 It’s the reason celebrities are such a big deal.
-What you read is the low points of their lives, whether they’re going to rehab or getting divorced for the eighth time.
+What you read is the low points of their lives, whether they’re going to rehab or getting divorced for the 8th time.

 So the first thing you need to understand about negativity is that you’re fighting against human nature.
 You’ve got to really fight it consistently if you want to win.
 Here are some ways to do that:

-1. Take control of what goes on in your brain.
+1. Take control of what goes on in your mind.

 When you wake up in the middle of the night worried about something, you’ve got to wrestle the control back and turn your thoughts around.
 Read something positive.
 Speak well about yourself and your circumstances.
 Fertilize the positive and weed out the negative self-talk.